SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Methodology

-\item \textbf{Termination:} The evaluation, selection, crossover, and mutation process will be repeated until the algorithm either reaches the maximum number of iterations, $T_{\text{max}}$, or sees no improvement in the optimal fitness value for $T_{\text{idle}}$ iterations.
+\item \textbf{Termination:} The evaluation, selection, mutation, and crossover process will be repeated until the algorithm either reaches the maximum number of iterations, $T_{\text{max}}$, or sees no improvement in the optimal fitness value for $T_{\text{idle}}$ iterations.
 Once either condition is met, we terminate the whole procedure and return the best solution.
-(Lines 6 to 20)
+(Lines 6 to 21 in Alg.~\ref{alg:ga})

 \end{itemize}